Fisher669/FIN-Econ-FF3-Sorting-Strategy/README.md

   - Results when both **FCF** and **EM** are combined.
   - Comparison with individual sorting performance.

----
-Here’s the full version of your **Results** section, written in English for use in your GitHub repository:

----

 ## Results Report

 ### Main Results